 Worksheets can also be used as a team-building tool.
 Colleagues can look at mind maps to understand each other’s thought processes and how they approach a project.

-There is even the option to use a collection of different worksheet templates that could later be combined to create a workbook.
+There is even the option to use a collection of different worksheet templates, such as a marketing report template that could later be combined to create a workbook.
 Send a different weekly worksheet to encourage your audience to opt in to your email list and collect the full set to create their workbook.

 Worksheets are well suited to Gmail because of their small file size.
 Mind maps work best as large, high-quality PNGs, so the visuals stay sharp.